Best Bets for the Break: A quick guide to online entertainment and virtual experiences

 Arts & culture

-• La Jolla Playhouse presents “Towards Belonging” at 11 a.m.
-Saturday, May 1, online.
-The premiere of the dance film with original spoken-word poetry will be followed by a Q&A with members of the creative team.
-Free. lajollaplayhouse.org/towards-belonging-watch-party

-• Warwick’s bookstore presents author Chris Bohjalian at 4 p.m.
-Wednesday, May 5, online.
-Bohjalian will discuss his new book, “Hour of the Witch,” in conversation with Jeniffer Thompson.
-Free; books with autographed bookplates will be available for purchase. warwicks.com/event/bohjalian-2021
+• The La Jolla Symphony & Chorus presents “A Meeting in Time — Bach And Messiaen,” streaming online beginning Friday, May 14.
+Selections of Bach’s “Cantata No. 106" will be arranged and performed by Steven Schick (percussion) and Ruben Valenzuela (keyboards). $18-$39. lajollasymphony.com/events-tickets

-• The San Diego International Film Festival presents the first San Diego International ShortsFest from Friday, May 14, to Sunday, May 16, online.
-The event will include 100 short films from around the world, 11 filmmaker panels and more. $29 and up.
+• The San Diego International Film Festival presents the first San Diego International ShortsFest May 14-16 online.
+The three-day event will include 100 short films from around the world, 11 filmmaker panels and more. $29 and up.
 SDFilmFest.com/shortsfest

-• Blindspot Collective presents “Lit” streaming online now through Sunday, May 16.
-The musical for children and families is an adventure story about how the child of the moon helps light the night sky with stars by discovering the properties of light. $15. blindspotcollective.org/lit

-• American History Theater, The Roustabouts Theatre Co. and Teenage Youth Performing Arts Theatre Company present “The Mountaintop” streaming online now through Sunday, May 16.
-The play, written by Katori Hall, is about Martin Luther King Jr. meeting with a surprise visitor at his Memphis motel the night before he died. $25; the May 2 and 8 performances are $15 with San Diego Theatre Week promotion code SDTW21. theroustabouts.org/mountaintop
+• The San Diego Women’s Chorus presents “Stronger on the Other Side” at 7 p.m.
+Saturday, May 15, on YouTube and 4 p.m.
+Sunday.
+May 16, on Facebook Live.
+The virtual concerts will feature newly recorded songs of hope, joy and resilience.
+Free. sdwc.org

+• The Athenaeum Music & Arts Library presents the next “Jazz at the Athenaeum Streaming Live” concert at 7 p.m.
+Monday, May 17, online.
+The third event in a series will feature alto saxophonist Charles McPherson with pianist Randy Porter. $15 for Athenaeum members; $20 for non-members. ljathenaeum.org/jazz

 Virtual galas & events